-Therefore, it is concluded that the proposed change does not involve a significant reduction in a margin of safety.
+Therefore the proposed change does not involve a reduction in a margin of safety.

 The NRC staff has reviewed the licensee's analysis and, based on this review, it appears that the three standards of 10 CFR 50.92(c) are satisfied.
 Therefore, the NRC staff proposes to determine that the amendment request involves no significant hazards consideration.